 With unstained tongue and grove knotty pine and a urethane finish and such deep dents this is impossible to make it so it never happened unless the boards are removed and replaced.

 If that were done you still would have variations in the new boards and the old ones and more damage may result to the surrounding areas from the removal of the boards such as damage to the stucco and trim boards.
+The replacement could take weeks to accomplish and this would inconvenience both customers and owners.

 We have a mobile repair trailer that we set up to meet the needs of many repair circumstances.